 In December 2019, in connection with the 0.875% Notes offering, we entered into privately negotiated capped call transactions with JPMorgan Chase Bank, National Association, New York Branch, Wells Fargo Bank, National Association, Bank of America, N.A. and Deutsche Bank AG, London Branch (the "option counterparties").
-The capped call transactions are expected generally to reduce the potential dilution to Allscripts' common stock upon any conversion of 0.875% Notes and/or offset any cash payments Allscripts is required to make in excess of the principal amount of the converted 0.875% Notes upon conversion of the 0.875% Notes, as the case may be, in the event that the market price of Allscripts' common stock is greater than the strike price of the capped call transactions (which initially corresponds to the initial conversion price of the 0.875% Notes of approximately \$13.32 per share of Allscripts' common stock and is subject to certain adjustments under the terms of the capped call transactions), with such reduction and/or offset subject to a cap based on the cap price of the capped call transactions.
+The capped call transactions are expected generally to reduce the potential dilution to Allscripts' common stock upon any conversion of 0.875% Notes and/or offset any cash payments Allscripts is required to make in excess of the principal amount of the converted 0.875% Notes upon conversion of the 0.875% Notes, as the case may be, in the event that the market price of Allscripts' common stock is greater than the strike price of the capped call transactions (which initially corresponds to the initial conversion price of the 0.875% Notes of approximately \$13.32 per share of Allscripts' common stock and is subject to certain adjustments under the terms of the capped call transactions, with such reduction and/or offset subject to a cap based on the cap price of the capped call transactions.
 The cap price of the capped call transactions is initially \$17.5875 per share, representing a premium of 75% above the last reported sale price of \$10.05 per share of Allscripts' common stock on December 4, 2019, and is subject to certain adjustments under the terms of the capped call transactions.
 The capped call transactions cover, subject to anti-dilution adjustments substantially similar to those applicable to the 0.875% Notes, the number of shares of Allscripts' common stock that underlie the 0.875% Notes.
-The capped call transactions are not part of the terms of the 0.875% Notes and will not affect any holder's rights under the 0.875% Notes.
-Holders of the 0.875% Notes will not have any rights with respect to the capped call transactions.
+The capped call transactions are not part of the terms of the capped call transactions.